-It’s also one of the most intimidating of things to me.
+It's also one of the most intimidating of things to me.
 For some reason, the idea of yeast, rising, kneading, and baking a dough to perfection seems like a science that requires Alton Brown and a team of lab rats holding your hand for.
-But its not.
-As I said early, man kind has been making bread forever, and I’m pretty sure Alton isn’t an immortal Iron Chef vampire helping humans learn to cook for eons.
-Though, I wouldn’t be surprised….
+But it's not.
+As I said earlier, mankind has been making bread forever.
+And I'm pretty sure Alton isn't an immortal Iron Chef vampire, helping humans learn to cook for eons.
+Though, I wouldn't be surprised....

-With a solid 91 pages of text before the first actual bread recipe appears in the book I felt at a loss.
-The book has sections on everything one would ever need to know regarding the art of bread making from burn safety to the parts of an egg.
-I was overwhelmed.
+With a solid 91 pages of text before the first actual bread recipe appears in the book, I felt at a loss.
+The book has sections on everything one would ever need to know regarding the art of bread baking.
+From burn safety to the parts of an egg, I was overwhelmed.

 I sat down with this behemoth a few days later and chose what recipe I would test.
 I am not a classically trained chef, I am a cable tv trained fat kid.
 I have no scale, heck the numbers are rubbing off of my measuring cup.
 My flat work surface is not even bolted to the wall.
 But I could do this.
 Or I would have a hilarious flop of an attempt to tell you about. 😉

 Technical Level: This book feels like my college text books.
-It is heavy and packed with extensive knowledge with many reference pages and step by step instructional guides on bread making.
-This is not a book for novice bakers, but a book for the brave chef who is ready to immerse themselves in the true art of bread making.
+It is heavy and packed with extensive knowledge, with many reference pages and step by step instructional guides on bread baking.
+This is not a book for novice bakers, but a book for the brave chef who is ready to immerse themselves in the true art of making bread.